 Coffee and chocolate just seem to go together, no?
 Like Sundays and sweatpants or mac and cheese or wine and 5pm.

 Makes 3-4 cups.
 This granola is gluten free if using certified gluten free oats.

 - 3 cups old-fashioned rolled oats (not quick oats)

 - 2 Tablespoons ground coffee (any flavor - if you choose to use a dark roast, try cutting down to 1.5 Tablespoons instead)

 - 1/4 cup unsweetened cocoa powder

-- Preheat oven to 350F degrees.
-Line large cookie sheet with parchment paper or silicone baking mat.
+Preheat oven to 300F degrees.
+Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.